Water polo: Injuries

-Water polo is a contact sport, with little protective gear besides swim suits and caps with ear protectors, and thus injuries are common.
+Water polo is a contact sport, with little protective gear besides swimsuits and caps with ear protectors, and thus injuries are common.
 Among the most frequent serious injuries are those affecting the head and shoulders.
 Those induced to the head are usually caused by elbows or the ball itself, while shoulder injuries are a result of grabbing and pushing while throwing the ball or simply of repetitive overexertion of joints and muscles when taking hard shots.
 The hands and fingers are vulnerable areas, due to contact when opponents attempt to steal the ball, or when players block shots.
 Other injuries take place underwater, such as leg and groin injuries, as many actions cannot be seen from above the surface and not much padding is used to protect the players.

 Sunburn is a common minor injury in outdoor matches.
 Players often don't apply sunscreen as it makes their skin, and hence the ball, slippery; FINA and most state governing bodies forbid the use of copious sunscreen to make the body harder for the opposing team to grip.

 Variations

 Inner tube water polo is a style of water polo in which players, excluding the goalkeeper, are required to float in inner tubes.
 By floating in an inner tube players expend less energy than traditional water polo players, not having to tread water.
 This allows casual players to enjoy water polo without undertaking the intense conditioning required for conventional water polo.

 Surf polo, another variation of water polo, is played on surfboards.
 First played on the beaches of Waikiki in Hawaii in the 1930s and 1940s, it is credited to Louis Kahanamoku, Duke Kahanamoku's brother.

 Canoe polo or kayak polo is one of the eight disciplines of canoeing pursued in the UK, known simply as "polo" by its aficionados.
 Polo combines paddling and ball handling skills with a contact team game, where tactics and positional play are as important as the speed and fitness of the individual athletes.

 Flippa ball is a precursor variant intended for younger and beginner players to learn the basics of polo.
-It is played in shallow water and permits touching the bottom of the pool.
+In Singapore it has been adopted as a fitness activity for senior citizens.
+It is played in shallow water and permits touching the bottom of the pool so treading water is not required.
 Players rotate positions after each score.